sora91s/mongo/src/mongo/db/s/README.md

 Operations consult the routing table cache in order to route requests to shards that hold data for a collection.

-This [section](README_routing_info_cache_consistency_model.md#consistency-model-of-the-routing-table-cache) describes the conceptual consistency model of the routing table cache.

 ### How the routing table cache refreshes